Experience the Ottawa Winterlude 2023

 We are at the Snowflake Kingdom in the morning, but there are already numerous families on site when we get there.
 It's all about active participation and having fun.
 Ice slides have been built into several snow hills, which children and their parents slide down with loud hoots.
 Without a base to sit on, mind you.
 Here you just sit on the ice and start sliding.
 There is the Glacier Slide for individuals, the Iceberg Slide for individuals or groups, the Chinook, where you slide down the mountain in large tubes, and the Kiddie Slide for the little ones.

-The snow sculptures are still being made when we visit.
-Four three-dimensional sculptures are planned, two of which are complete when we visit, and two murals depicting the park's themes during our visit: The Year of Sport in Canada and the Bicentenary of Sir John A. Macdonald's Birthday.
+The snow sculptures were still being created when we visited.
+Four three-dimensional sculptures are planned, two of which were completed when we visited, as well as two wall facades that show the themes of the park during our stay: The Year of Sports in Canada and the bicentenary of Sir John A. Macdonald's birthday.
+However, the topics vary from year to year.

 The Ottawa Winterlude: a true Winter Wonderland

-The Ottawa Winterlude 2023 is definitely one thing: great fun for young and old.
-Here you can really enjoy winter with all its facets: there is enough snow and ice.
-As soon as the sun shines, Canadians are out and about having fun in the snow and ice.
-The Winterlude is definitely a Canadian declaration of love for their winter, which we can understand very well after our visit.
+The Ottawa Winterlude 2025 is definitely one thing: great fun for young and old.
+Here you can really enjoy winter in all its facets: there is enough snow and ice.
+As soon as the sun shines, Canadians get outdoors and have fun in the snow and ice.
+The Winterlude is therefore a declaration of love from Canadians to their winter, which we can understand very well after our visit.
 Winterlude is the Ottawa Winter Festival par excellence.
-If you've had enough of the winter cold and snow, you can warm up in the city's museums, for example in the National Gallery of Art.
+If you've had enough of the winter cold and snow, you can warm up in the city's museums, for example National Gallery of Art.

 Ottawa Winterlude Questions and Answers